Get insider access

 4.8 Commute/Travel

-The HyperX Cloud Alpha are poor headphones for commuting.
-While their detachable mic helps give them a more casual, day-to-day look, they isolate very little background noise, so they don't help block out the low rumble of bus or plane engines.
-On the bright side, they're very comfortable, and they don't leak too much audio, so you should be able to turn up your music to help block out noise without bothering people close to you.
+The HyperX Cloud Alpha are poor for commuting.
+While their detachable mic helps give them a more casual, day-to-day look, they isolate very little background noise, so they can't block out the low rumble of bus or plane engines.
+On the bright side, they're very comfortable, and they don't leak too much audio, so you can turn up your music to help block out noise without bothering people close to you.
 Their wired connection also means you don't have to worry about keeping a battery charged up, which can be helpful for long travel days.

 Pros